 If you like your murder mysteries on the less gruesome side, you’re not alone.
-Richard Osman’s Thursday Murder Club series, about a group of talented, crime-solving residents in a sleepy retirement village, has proved hugely popular with the fourth in the series due for release in September.
+Richard Osman’s Thursday Murder Club series, about a group of talented, crime-solving residents in a sleepy retirement village, has proved hugely popular, with a film adaptation due for release sometime in 2025.

 The series follows the adventures of Osman’s gang of elderly sleuths, Elizabeth, Joyce, Ibrahim and Ron as they solve murders – witty, quaint and gore-free – these stories are part of what’s known as ‘cosy crime’.

-If you enjoyed The Thursday Murder Club, here’s 10 more cosy crime novels you might want to try while you wait for the next one!
+If you enjoyed The Thursday Murder Club, here’s 10 more cosy crime novels you might want to try!
 Click the links to reserve today.
 Need help logging into the apps to access ebooks and audiobooks for free?
 Click here for our handy how-to guides.

 ----------------------------------------------

-2. Vera Wong’s Unsolicited Advice for Murderers – Jesse Sutanto (Book, eBook on BorrowBox)
+2. Vera Wong’s Unsolicited Advice for Murderers (#1 in the Vera Wong series) – Jesse Sutanto (eBook on BorrowBox)

 Tea-shop owner.
 Matchmaker.
 Detective?
 Sixty-year-old self-proclaimed tea expert Vera Wong enjoys nothing more than sipping a good cup of Wulong and doing some healthy 'detective' work on the internet (AKA checking up on her son to see if he's dating anybody yet).